Azurei0/ClassScheduling/analysis.md

 Average waiting time = 2.66667 </br>
 Average turn around time = 4.66667

+#### Analysis of First Come First Serve (FCFS) scheduling algorithm
+- It is worst than the Non-Preemptive Shortest Job First (SJF) and Non-Preemptive Priority Scheduling because it has the slowest average waiting and turn around time between the 3 scheduling algorithms.

 ## Non-Preemptive Shortest Job First (SJF)

 > In non-preemptive SJF algortihm, classes are sorted depending on their: